JuanPabloYL/advice-generator/README.md

 Through this project I learned different practices and functions in scss such as the use of mixins with keyfames.

-To see how you can add create scss keyframes, see below:
+To see how you can add and create scss keyframes, see below:

 Create the directory and the file where you want to store your code.
 Mine was src/scss/base/mixins.scss